Some pasta dishes feel rich and heavy. This Greek Chicken Pasta goes in the opposite direction.

 Ingredients

-- ½ pound rotini (or other short pasta)
+- ½ pound rotini pasta (or other short pasta)

 - 1 pound skinless, boneless chicken breasts, cut into thin strips